Trending Topics

 Leave at least one person at the ambulance.
 After finding the patient, you may realize that the safest and easiest extrication point is different than the ambulance location.

-Celebrate National Trails Day by scheduling a training exercise to locate, access, and extricate a simulated injured hiker from a remote trail in your community.
+National Trails Day is celebrated on the first Saturday of June.
+Celebrate National Trails Day and the greatness of hiking by scheduling a training exercise to locate, access, and extricate a simulated injured hiker from a trail in your community.
 Apply those lessons to preplanning for a future incident.

-Take a hike, run, or bike on a trail in your community on Saturday with your friends and family.
+After training take a hike, run, or bike on a trail in your community with your friends and family.
 Look for me on the Green Circle Trail in Portage County, Wisconsin.
-Use the comments area to tell me where you will go on National Trails Day.

 Greg Friese, MS, NRP, is the Lexipol Editorial Director, leading the efforts of the editorial team on Police1, FireRescue1, Corrections1 and EMS1.
 Greg served as the EMS1 editor-in-chief for five years.
 He has a bachelor’s degree from the University of Wisconsin-Madison and a master’s degree from the University of Idaho.
 He is an educator, author, national registry paramedic since 2005, and a long-distance runner.
 Greg was a 2010 recipient of the EMS 10 Award for innovation.
 He is also a three-time Jesse H. Neal award winner, the most prestigious award in specialized journalism, and the 2018 and 2020 Eddie Award winner for best Column/Blog.
 Connect with Greg on LinkedIn.